dakala/drupal-wayback/README.md

 This is a showcase of all major Drupal versions from Drupal 1 to 11.

-A lot of these legacy versions are no longer supported, and it's difficult to get some working properly (e.g. Drupal 1, 2 and 3).
-However, thanks to [DDEV](https://ddev.com/) we are able to experience what it was like over 20 years ago.
+Legacy versions are no longer supported and it's difficult to get some really ancient versions working properly (e.g. Drupal 1, 2 and 3).
+However, thanks to [DDEV](https://ddev.com/) we are able to experience (almost) what it was like over 20 years ago.

-## Pre-requisite
+## Prerequisites

 You must have the following applications: